What's mitral valve prolapse?

 Does mitral valve prolapse need to be treated?

 In many instances, having MVP won’t impact your health and requires no treatment.
-Talk with your health care provider about how to prevent complications from MVP based on your level of risk.
+Talk with your health care team about how to prevent complications from MVP based on your level of risk.
 If you’re prescribed medication, take it as directed.

 - Symptoms are getting worse